 So what can you do?
 Ditch the bulb.
 Or at the very least dim the bulb.
 As soon as the sun sets outside you should change up the lighting in your home.
 Turn off overhead lights and turn on side lamps instead.
 The closer you get to bedtime the less and less light you should expose yourself to.

 I am a big fan of candles, not only do they get me in the sleepy mood they also make my home a far more atmospheric, and dare I say a more romantic place to be.
-Not that he pays me any more attention!
-Sigh.
+Make sure you check out this DIY Sleepy Time Pillow Mist too!!

 There you have it girlfriend, three not-so-obvious hacks that may help you find your way back to Sleepytown.
 Give them a go, why not?
 What’s the worst that could happen?
 It’s not like you’re going to lose anymore sleep is it!